-This Apple Bread Recipe is one of our all-time favorite quick breads!
-It’s sweet, tender, and moist with shredded apples in every bite.
-This loaf is warmly spiced with a hint of cinnamon and a touch of nutmeg.
+This Apple Bread Recipe is one of my favorite quick breads.
+It’s sweet, tender, and moist with shredded apples, plus warm cinnamon and nutmeg in every bite.

 Overhead image of the apple bread recipe